AsahiLinux/docs/SW:Storage.md

 ```
 </details>

-The raw disk contains a GPT partition table with a standard protective MBR and three partitions.
+The raw disk contains a GUID partition table with a standard protective MBR and three partitions.
 These correspond to /dev/disk0s1, /dev/disk0s2, /dev/disk0s3 on macOS.

 Each of the 3 partitions is an APFS container, containing several subvolumes.
 The type GUIDs are as follows: